 Participants will receive a £10 voucher per assessment visit as reimbursement for their time.
-An additional £20 voucher will be provided as reimbursement for participants who take part in the interviews.
+An additional £20 voucher will be provided as reimbursement for participants who take part in the interviews, and an additional £10 voucher for each HCC sample (mother/child).